 First, a few things you'll need.
 Get yourself a good 400+ piece basic set of LEGOS.
 Yes, I said LEGOS!
 If you're lucky you have a son that went through the LEGOS phase.
 If you're like me, you may still have yours from when you were young.
 Either way, they are a must if you want to quickly make molds of various sizes.
 You want a set with just the basic pieces and none of the fancy special pieces.
 Unfortunately, most of Lego sets now contain so many smaller or specialty pieces that you can't get enough of the longer 2x4, 2x8 and 2x10 pieced needed for mold making.
 Out of necessity, you need to turn to the alternative Legos brick manufacturers.
 The imitation Legos!

 These Lego wannabe's save you some money and provided the larger pieces you will need for mold making.
 So, take a look at the imitation Lego sets on Amazon.
-While they are not as good, quality wise, as genuine Legos, the 1000 piece Building Block sets includes many more of the larger pieces you will need when making your molds and they are less than half the price.
+Quality wise, they are almost on par with genuine Legos.
+Read the reviews and you see many happy customers.
+The 1000 piece Building Block sets includes many more of the larger pieces you will need when making your molds and they are less than half the price.

 Bonus Fact: The name "Lego" is derived from the Danish phrase "leg godt", which means "play well".